 The project includes sample applications for WPF, Silverlight and WinRT that demonstrate the features of the Map Control and also a minimalistic sample application for Microsoft Surface 2, aka PixelSense.

-Map Control (for WPF only) uses an instance of a System.Runtime.Caching.ObjectCache derived class for caching map tile bitmaps.
-The default cache instance is MemoryCache.Default, but caching can also be done persistently by some specialized ObjectCache implementation.
+Map Control (for WPF only) allows to use a System.Runtime.Caching.ObjectCache instance for caching map tile bitmaps.
+The cache may be set to an instance of System.Runtime.Caching.MemoryCache (e.g. MemoryCache.Default), but caching can also be done persistently by some specialized ObjectCache implementation.
 Thus the control can be operated in environments that are temporarily offline.
 Map Control comes with two such implementations, which are:

 - FileDbCache, an ObjectCache implementation based on EzTools FileDb, a simple, file based No-SQL database.